bieschke/lolfu/README.md

-The <code>match_simple_collector.py</code> program walks a starting set of summoners, retrieves complete match history for each of those summoners, and then continues to spider the observed summoners from those matches, outputting CSV data to stdout for all of the retrieved matches.
+The <code>match_simple_collector.py</code> program walks a starting set of summoners, retrieves complete match history for each of those summoners, and then continues to spider the observed summoners from those matches, outputting ARFF data to stdout for all of the retrieved matches.

 The <code>match_complex_converter.py</code> program converts a simple match ARFF file